 This is definitely one of those stream of consciousness posts.
 Can you tell?
 At some point I should get back to these donuts.
 Like, maybe now?

-So, while the donuts themselves came out oh so delicious and just the way I hoped they would taste, the glaze not so much.
+So, while the Maple Coffee Glazed Baked Donuts themselves came out oh so delicious and just the way I hoped they would taste, the glaze not so much.
 It smelled delicious and tasted decent.
 But just didn’t stick.
 So, make yours thicker than you think.
 Unless you have experience with glaze and know exactly what consistency to make it.
 Then, have at it!

 I took these in to work and ate one.
 Because they’re fricking delicious anyway.
 One of the CWs popped by to see what I had.
 She said they smelled awesome.
 Because they do.
 She didn’t stop by to tell me how she liked it.
 I’ll have to remember to ask her tomorrow.
 But the youngling saw them and pledged to try one later.
 He’s been eating the rest of the pumpkin pie macaron from last week.
 He cracks me up.
 I’m sure he’ll tell me how he likes them.
 He’s very opinionated that way.

 As a recap, I suck a glaze and buttercream.
 But I don’t suck at these donuts or macaron (minus the buttercream filling).
 I contemplated putting some maple syrup in the batter but thought not.
 Sometimes, I don’t want my donuts to be super sweet.
 Especially if the glaze has to be 90% powdered sugar and 10% coffee.
 You’ll want the donuts to be more savory then sweet.
 Unless you like your teeth to hurt.
 Then…